- My team just qualified for the National Championships. What happens now?

 Contact local tournament director.

-The team entry fee for a local tournament is $65 ($32.50 for each of the two players plus a $3 processing fee).
+The team entry fee for a local tournament is $55 plus $3 processing.
 One player must pay the entry fee for the team when registering.
 The entry fee covers play at all levels.

 Yes.
-A player can enter up to two divisions per local tournament.
-However, if a team enters multiple local tournaments and wins the same division in both tournaments, the team can only advance representing one of the local tournaments.
+In most cases, a player can enter up to two divisions per local tournament.
+The local tournament director has the right to limit play to one division.
+If a player/team enters multiple local tournaments and wins the same division in both tournaments, the team can only advance representing one of the local tournaments.
 The 2nd place team may be invited to represent the other local tournament in the next level of play.

 Players will receive a player gift at all levels of play.
 Winners and runner-ups will receive awards.

-The are two separate age groups, both based on the age of the child - an 18 and under division and an 18 and older division.
-If you are competing in the 18 and under age group, the child can not be 19 prior to August 15, 2014.
+There are three separate age groups, both based on the age of the child - a 10 and under, 18 and under division and an 18 and older division.
+If you are competing in the 10 and under or 18 and under age group, the child can not be 11 or 19 prior to August 15, 2015.

 No. Players are responsible for all expenses (travel, lodging, meals) in the early rounds of play.
 Teams qualifying for the National Championships round will receive complimentary lodging, daily breakfast and lunch and more.